achakarov/reactjs-project-assignment/README.md

 The project shows a cook book app created with React & Firebase.

-## Functionality for registered users

-Registered users can login, see all available recipes in the Database, create, edit & delete their own recipes, like recipes of others.

 ## Functionality for guest users

 Guest users can login, register and see the home page with all available recipes.

+## Functionality for registered users

+Registered users can login/logout, see all available recipes in the Database, create, edit & delete their own recipes, like recipes of others.

 ## Hosting